 The most central of the seven hills in Rome, Palatine Hill offers some of the best views of the ancient parts of town.
 Sitting 131 feet above the surrounding landscape, it is a great place to photograph sights like the Roman Forum and Circus Maximus.
 That said, Palatine Hill itself is also home to a number of important archeological sights.
 Among them are the Palace of Domitian which was home to the Emperor of Rome until the fall of the empire.
 Another is the House of Augustus, which was where its most famous ruler was born.
 First theorized by Emperor Augustus upon the discovery of extensive ancient ruins dating to the 10th century BCE, archeologists generally agree this hill was where Rome was founded.

 Despite being completed almost 2,000 years ago in 80 AD, the Roman Colosseum still holds the record as the largest amphitheater ever built.
 Holding as many 80,000 spectators when full, it was home to many spectacles during its heyday.
 These spectacles ranged from gladiator fights to classical dramas.
+If you like these ruins, you’ll love Pompeii and it’s not too hard to get there.

 After the fall of the Roman Empire, it served many purposes, as housing for citizens to being the headquarters of a religious sect.
 At one point, it was also a stone quarry, but despite this and damage caused by several earthquakes over the years, this monument to Roman engineering remains remarkably intact despite its advanced age.